EG-lisy/PlasmoVis/README.md

 # set your working directory (i.e. folder in which you would like to save PlasmoVis)
 cd myworkingdirectory/PlasmoVis/PlasmoVis
 # install dependencies
-npm run
+npm install
 ```

-Once the installation is completed, a `node_modules` folder will be created inside `PlasmoVis/PlasmoVis` folder, containing all the required dependencies needed to run PlasmoVis.
+Once the installation is completed, a `node_modules` folder containing all the required dependencies needed to run PlasmoVis will be created inside `PlasmoVis/PlasmoVis`.

 # Run PlasmoVis